William J. Sydeman, Ph.D.

 Board of Directors

-A native of Bodega Bay, California, Nate is currently a Research Professor with the School of Aquatic and Fishery Sciences and a Research Scientist with the Joint Institute for the Study of the Atmosphere and Oceans (JISAO) at the University of Washington in Seattle.
-As a climate scientist Nate’s varied work includes collaborating on seminal studies on decadal-scale climate variability and effects of changing ocean climate on salmonid production and related ecosystem regime shifts in the North Pacific (Mantua et al. 1997, Hare and Mantua 2000).
-As an expert climatologist, Nate has testified before the U.S. Congress on environmental change and its effects on fish populations and fisheries.
+A native of Bodega Bay, California, Nate is currently the team leader for the Landscape Ecology Team at NOAA's Southwest Fisheries Science Center in Santa Cruz, California.
+Nate was at the University of Washington in Seattle from 1995-2012, where he most recently co-directed the Climate Impacts Group and was an associate professor in the School of Aquatic and Fishery Sciences.
+As a climate scientist Nate's varied work includes collaborating on seminal studies on decadal-scale climate variability and effects of changing ocean climate on salmonid production and related ecosystem regime shifts in the North Pacific (Mantua et al. 1997, Hare and Mantua 2000).
+Respected for his expertise in climatology, Nate has testified before the U.S. Congress on environmental change and its effects on fish populations and fisheries.

 Farallon Institute Scientist